The Freedom of Information (FOI) Act

 - if disclosure would not be fair or lawful or would be disproportionate, the information will be exempt

-Read more about the data protection principles under the GDPR.
+Read more about the data protection principles under the UK GDPR.